Campaign Objectives

 Strategy

-We made a deliberate bet: in a category drowning in video, sound would outlast it.
+In a category drowning in video, we bet on sound.
 Sound is eternal.
-Sound is intimate — it bypasses the eyes and reaches the heart.
-And the right sound becomes an earworm, earning the kind of repetition no film ever can.
+It bypasses the eyes and reaches the heart, and the right sound becomes an earworm, earning repetition no film ever can.

 For a 25th anniversary, we didn't want a campaign with an end date.
-The brief wasn't to make a campaign.
-It was to make an asset the institution would still be using in five years — a sonic identity NHG Health could own for the next 25 years, playable at every event, every milestone, every patient touchpoint, instantly signalling: this is us.
+We wanted an asset the institution would still use in five years — a sonic identity NHG Health could own for the next 25, playable at every event, every milestone, every patient touchpoint, instantly signalling: this is us.

 The insight: our institutions already make music.
 Heart monitors keep time.
 ECGs draw melody.
 Blood pressure cuffs breathe rhythm.
-Across seven institutions, the same instruments are being played by 25,000 different hands.
+The same instruments, played by 25,000 different hands.
 We just had to listen.

-So we made another deliberate choice.
-The people who make these sounds every day would be the ones to record them.
-Not an external production crew parachuted in for a week — but NHG Health staff themselves, capturing their own wards, their own machines, their own craft.
+So the people who make these sounds every day would be the ones to record them — not an external crew parachuted in, but NHG Health staff capturing their own wards, their own machines.
 The campaign wouldn't be about our people.
 It would be by them.

 Execution

 These recordings became the only instruments.
-A freelance musician-composer was brought in to hand-craft two original tracks built entirely from the sound of NHG Health at work — no synthesizers, no AI layers, no borrowed samples.
-Two distinct moods.
-One unified sonic identity.
+A freelance musician-composer hand-crafted two original tracks built entirely from the sound of NHG Health at work — no AI layers.
+Two moods, one sonic identity.
+They launched December 2025 on TikTok and Meta, built for the scroll: discovered in seconds, replayed, remembered.

 But we didn't stop at posting tracks.
 We built an ecosystem around them.

 We took the sounds to the streets.
-We approached strangers across Singapore and asked them to guess what they were hearing — was that a heartbeat or a drum?
-An ECG or a synth?
-The reactions, captured on camera, turned the campaign into a public guessing game and gave the tracks a second life as social content.
+We asked strangers across Singapore to guess what they were hearing — heartbeat or drum?
+ECG or synth?
+The reactions, captured on camera, turned the campaign into a public guessing game.
 Listeners became participants.

 We rolled out a red carpet for our own people.
-Staff across NHG Health institutions were invited onto a literal red carpet and asked to dance to the NHG Health song.
-The result was a wave of joyful, unfiltered content of doctors, nurses, allied health professionals, and admin staff owning the sound that was made from their own work.
+Staff were invited onto a literal red carpet and asked to dance to the NHG Health song.
+The result: joyful, unfiltered content of doctors, nurses, allied health and admin staff owning the sound made from their own work.
 Internal pride became external proof.

 We answered the audience's biggest question with content.
 As the tracks gained traction, comments and DMs kept asking the same thing: how did you record these sounds?
 So we made the answer.
-A behind-the-scenes film took viewers inside the wards and corridors where the recordings happened, showing the craft, the constraint, and the care behind every note.
-The campaign's own audience wrote the brief for its next piece of content.
+A behind-the-scenes film took viewers inside the wards where the recordings happened.
+The audience wrote the brief for our next piece of content.

 Results